About Transit Tech

 Biking alongside manually driven cars can be a nightmare for both the biker and the driver.
 Bikers can be fast.
 They weave in and out of traffic and sometimes human drivers toe the line when deciding how much space to give them — and sometimes they don’t.
 But now, thanks to Google’s many in-house bikers,… Read more »

-While transit agencies have long been measuring their performance based on the data they keep, a new world of “open data” is providing the opportunity for anyone to analyze and visualize performance in ways that have almost never been possible.
-The National Academies – which advises Congress on science, engineering, and medicine – has now… Read more »
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]Open data is already improving public transportation in some places, and it has the power to transform the industry worldwide.[/feature_box][/quote_right] While transit agencies have long been measuring their performance based on the data they keep, a new world of “open data” is providing the opportunity for anyone to analyze and visualize performance in… Read more »

-Commuters who regularly endure traffic jams and long travel times to work sometimes consider carpooling as an alternative, but it’s not always simple to find people to share a ride.
-A new app called Ride aims to change all that.
-Launched in April, Ride hopes to connect coworkers who have similar routes to work – reducing… Read more »
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]Use tech to build demand for carpool networks, as a way to alleviate traffic congestion and save commuters money.[/feature_box][/quote_right] Commuters who regularly endure traffic jams and long travel times to work sometimes consider carpooling as an alternative, but it’s not always simple to find people to share a ride.
+A new… Read more »

-Sharing-economy companies like Uber, Lyft, and AirBnB continue to disrupt industries as they create services that are incredibly appealing to consumers.
-Whatever your opinion on these companies, the decision regarding if, and how much, they should be regulated is important.
-It will help determine the speed of technological innovation in the U.S. and the direction… Read more »
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]Confusion on regulations for startups is making it tricky for cities and states to innovate with public transportation.[/feature_box][/quote_right] Sharing-economy companies like Uber, Lyft, and AirBnB continue to disrupt industries as they create services that are incredibly appealing to consumers.
+Whatever your opinion on these companies, the decision regarding if, and how… Read more »

-An important tactic for transportation agencies to balance traveler demand on roads and transit is to give people the tools and information they need to make smart choices about how they get around.
-One such tool is rideshare matching – providing commuters with potential carpool or vanpool matches based on origin, destination, and time of… Read more »
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]Opening data to the public is low-hanging fruit for transportation agencies to do their role in alleviating the country’s over-stressed road and transit infrastructure.[/feature_box][/quote_right] An important tactic for transportation agencies to balance traveler demand on roads and transit is to give people the tools and information they need to make smart… Read more »

 One of the key strengths of bikeshare is how it effectively expands the transportation network for its users.
 It unlocks new travel options that might not otherwise be possible, even for people with their own bikes.
 Now that CarFreeAtoZ supports bikeshare as an option, we can begin to see this impact more clearly than ever….
 Read more »